grafana/tempo/docs/tempo/website/operations/deployment.md

 Which mode is deployed is determined by the runtime configuration `target`, or by using the `-target` flag on the command line.
-The default target is `all`, which is the single binary deployment mode.
+The default target is `all`, which is the monolithic deployment mode.

+> **Note:** _Monolithic mode_ was previously called _single binary mode_.
+Similarly _scalable monolithic mode_ was previously called _scalable single binary mode_.
+While the documentation has been updated to reflect this change, some URL names and deployment tooling (e.g. Helm charts) may still not reflect this change.

 ## Monolithic